kera-cudmore/readme-examples/resources.md

 ![Resources Banner](documentation/resources/resources.png)

-A list of resources that may be useful when completing your README.
+A list of resources that may be useful when completing your README, and some cool things that you can use in your projects 😊

 # Contents